firefox-devtools/debugger/CONTRIBUTING.md

 The developer tools in most major browsers are just web applications.
 They are HTML & JS rendered by the browser and talk to the browser itself through an API that gives access to the page internals.
 This project is a brand new web application interface for JavaScript debugging designed for browsers and JS environments.

+We strive for collaboration with [mutual respect for each other](./CODE_OF_CONDUCT.md).
+Mozilla also has a set of [participation guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) which goes into greater detail specific to Mozilla employees and contributors.

 ### debugger.html

 The debugger.html project is a JavaScript debugger built from the ground up using modern web application technologies.
 It is designed first for debugging Firefox but also for working with projects like Chrome and Node.
 The name debugger.html was chosen because this debugger interface is being written using modern web technologies where as the previous Firefox debugger was written in [XUL](https://developer.mozilla.org/en-US/docs/Mozilla/Tech/XUL).